emogenet/accuchek/README.md

 ## **To run:**

-+ in a shell, type:
++ in a root shell, type:

     `./accuchek > samples.json`

-+ blood glucose levels are in file samples.json
++ blood glucose levels should be in file samples.json

 ## **What it does:**